Program Overview

 Courses

-420-950-LA Introduction into the Profession – 60 Hours
+420-950-LA Introduction to the Profession – 60 hours

 This introductory course will enable learners to leverage their technical knowledge across IoT environments.
 In this course, we will introduce the concept of IoT.
 We will explore the ‘things’ that make up the Internet of Things, including how those components are connected together, how they communicate, and how they add value to the data generated.
 We will also examine the IoT data analysis, security, privacy and optimization of the IIoT scenarios.
-The students will briefly review the most common IoT uses-cases and the interaction between the IIoT devices and digital transformation of industries.
+The students will briefly review the most common IoT use cases and the interaction between the IIoT devices and digital transformation of industries.

-420-951-LA Introduction to Programming – 60 Hours
+420-951-LA Introduction to Programming – 60 hours

 This course will introduce the students to the basics of Python programming.
 The goal of the course is to introduce students to basics of Python programming using hands-on experience.
-Students will learn how to install Python and use different IDEs (Integrated Development Environment) such as PyCharm for writing and debugging programs.
+Students will learn how to install Python and use different IDEs (integrated development environments) such as PyCharm for writing and debugging programs.
 The students will also learn to use Python and Jupyter platforms on Raspberry Pi.
 They will receive the tools necessary to create basic programs and resolve simple problems.
 Students will apply Python built-in data structures such as lists, dictionaries, and tuples to perform data analysis.
 Functions, classes and basic libraries of Python will also be covered in this course.
 After completing this course, students will be ready to take more advanced programming courses in Python.

-420-953-LA Networking for IIoT – 75 Hours
+420-953-LA Networking for IIoT – 75 hours

-This course provides the students a full overview of wired computer networking as it relates to IoT.
+This course provides the students with a full overview of wired computer networking as it relates to IoT.
 They will have an opportunity to design, implement, and support a LAN network in an IoT setting.
 By the end of the course, students will be able to build simple LANs, perform configurations on routers and switches, and implement IP addressing schemes using both equipment and emulators.

-243-960-LA Introduction to Operational Technology (OT) Networks – 75 Hours
+243-960-LA Introduction to Operational Technology (OT) Networks – 75 hours

 In the course, students will be introduced to the components and specifics of OT networks commonly found in a manufacturing environment.
 Students will have the opportunity to set up and establish communication, as well as retrieve and log data from an industrial control unit.

-420-952-LA Applied Object-Oriented Programming for IIoT (Python) – 45 Hours
+420-952-LA Applied Object-Oriented Programming for IIoT (Python) – 45 hours

-420-954-LA Advanced Networking Applied to IIoT – 75 Hours
+420-954-LA Advanced Networking Applied to IIoT – 75 hours

-This course provides the students an opportunity to design and implement wireless technology, test wireless communications, optimize wireless transmission and support a wireless network in an IIoT setting in compliance with regulations.
+This course provides the students with an opportunity to design and implement wireless technology, test wireless communications, optimize wireless transmission and support a wireless network in an IIoT setting in compliance with regulations.

-243-990-LA Programmable, Intelligent & Connected Devices – 60 Hours
+243-990-LA Programmable, Intelligent and Connected Devices – 60 hours

-420-956-LA IIoT Data Management – 75 Hours
+420-956-LA IIoT Data Management – 75 hours

-This course will provide students with the necessary skills to securely extract, transform and load IIoT Data and DataSets to IIoT oriented Databases in conformity with Industrial Data classification models and Security best practices.
-Students will explore relational and non-relational databases as well as how to use local or cloud-based IIoT Data ETL (Extract, Transfer & Load) solutions and platforms
+This course will provide students with the necessary skills to securely extract, transform and load IIoT data and datasets to IIoT-oriented Databases in conformity with Industrial Data classification models and Security best practices.
+Students will explore relational and non-relational databases as well as how to use local or cloud-based IIoT data ETL (extract, transfer, and load) solutions and platforms.

-420-957-LA Cloud and Big Data Solutions for IIoT – 60 Hours
+420-957-LA Cloud and Big Data Solutions for IIoT – 60 hours

 This course will provide students with the skills required to use cloud computing in various modes (SaaS, PaaS, etc.) in an IIoT environment.
-This course describes how to connect, set up and use of cloud resources, e.g. EC2 (Elastic Compute Cloud) for IoT scenarios to enhance the performance of IoT solutions and to better analyze the IoT data.
+This course describes how to connect, set up and use cloud resources, e.g. EC2 (Elastic Compute Cloud), for IoT scenarios to enhance the performance of IoT solutions and to better analyze the IoT data.
 Different services such as telemetry and its relation to the IoT services will be covered in this course.
 Students will learn to locate IoT services in the cloud and acquire knowledge of the basic steps for setting it up.
 Moreover, in this course, students will learn to develop a simple IoT application to send and receive data to/from the cloud and to structure the IoT app with a variety of different cloud services.
 Briefly, this course will help students to integrate the embedded systems into the cloud.

-420-960-LA Data Analysis, Visualisation, and Task Automation – 90 Hours
+420-960-LA Data Analysis, Visualisation, and Task Automation – 90 hours

 This course provides students with an opportunity to transform IoT data to enhance the performance of industrial operations.
-This course will expose students to the data analytics practices executed in the Industrial IoT.
+This course will expose students to the data analytics practices executed in the industrial IoT.
 They will move from the stages of problem identification to planning and applying a variety of data-driven solutions.
 They will learn to work with data and create an environment in which analytics can flourish.
 Students will learn how to manipulate and analyze IoT data and explore different use cases in IoT.
-For instance, they will learn to retrieve data from databases (Static, Real-time) using queries.
-The basics of Machine Learning for IoT data analysis will be covered.
+For instance, they will learn to retrieve data from databases (static and real-time) using queries.
+The basics of machine learning for IoT data analysis will be covered.
 Students will also learn how to use common visualization tools.
 They will discover how data visualization can be used to better present the IoT data.
 They will explore the fundamental concepts of data visualization common interfaces and dashboards such as Power BI and Kibana, identifying and applying the various tools dashboards offer.
 By the end of the course, students will be able to prepare and import data into tables and explain the relationship between data analytics and data visualization.

 Students will learn the steps involved in automating tasks based on predetermined conditions.
-They will also learn about Intelligent Process Automation (IPA) and common event-driven task automation approaches with a focus on applications in a variety of IIoT systems.
+They will also learn about intelligent process automation (IPA) and common event-driven task automation approaches with a focus on applications in a variety of IIoT systems.

-420-961-LA Option A: Final Project – 105 Hours
+Option A: 420-961-LA Final Project – 105 hours

 In the final capstone project completed in small groups of 2-3 students, students will apply the skills they have learned, by designing, building, controlling and testing in a controlled experimentation environment (IIoT testbed), as well as by collecting, storing, analyzing and visualizing the IIoT data.
 There will be an emphasis on ensuring that the final project is suitable as a showcase to future employers.

-420-962-LA Option B: Internship – 105 Hours
+Option B: 420-962-LA Internship – 105 hours

 An internship experience provides the student with an opportunity to explore career interests while putting in practice knowledge and skills acquired in the program in a work setting.
 This course with help students to identify the practical issues of IIoT and provide a better platform to work with technological solutions.
 The internship provides hands-on training to effectively use and customize device interactions, networks, data management and analysis.
 Students will understand the essentiality of inter-connected devices and the benefits of task/process automation in industry.
 Students will get an overview of IoT application deployment in industry.
 The experience also helps students gain a clearer sense of future learning direction to adapt their knowledge and skills and provides an opportunity to build professional networks.